sjackson44/3d-solar-system-explorer/README.md

 ## Why This App Exists

 This project is meant to make learning the solar system interactive and visual.
-Instead of only reading facts, kids can fly around space, focus on planets/moons, and see how everything relates in one scene.
+Instead of only reading facts, you can fly around space, focus on planets/moons, and see how everything relates in one scene.

 ## Tech Stack